chevere/xr-docs/helpers/README.md

 ## Custom helpers

-👉 Learn how to create your own [custom XR inspector](../developer/custom-inspectors.md).
+👉 Learn how to create your own [custom XR Debug inspector](../developer/custom-inspectors.md).